andreasfrisch/nixOS-configuration/README.md

 Then clone this repository into `/home/user/<username>/.dotfiles` or wherever you prefer.
 From here you can run

-> make install-home-manager

-Followed by

-> make system

-Followed by

-> make home
+> make init

+This setup everything in the right order.

 ## Configurations